patrici0/ecs-code-on-aws/README.md

 ![workshop logo](https://github.com/bemer/containers-on-aws-workshop/blob/master/images/containers-on-aws-worshop-logo.jpg)

-# Welcome to the Containers On AWS Workshop
+# Welcome to the Containers and continuous delivery workshop on AWS

 Hello and welcome to the Containers On AWS Workshop!
 Please, read the instructions bellow carefully.